 The Woodbury Yoga Center (WYC) was established in 1984.
 Incorporated as a non-profit education center, WYC supports the religious diversity of the community and welcomes people of all backgrounds.

-Janaki Pierson, co-founder and director of WYC, has been practicing and teaching yoga and meditation for over 20 years.
+Janaki Pierson, co-founder and director of WYC, has been practicing and teaching yoga and meditation for more than 30 years.
 WYC offers day and evening classes in hatha yoga and meditation.
 Free informational programs are offered every Sunday evening.

 WYC's philosophy is based on the experience that the answers to all questions of living lie within us and are accessible through the practices of yoga and daily meditation.
 Our purpose is to share this understanding and the benefits of these practices with our neighbors throughout the region.